 Creating job satisfaction begins by first providing a positive work environment.
 Fran Tarkenton says, to find what motivates people, “you have to find what turns people on.”
 This is the most important factor in the process.
 A motivating working environment requires going over and beyond the call of duty and providing for the needs of the worker.

 Walt Disney World Company provides an excellent work environment for their employees or “cast members.”
 Employee assistance centers are spread strategically across the theme park.
 Some of the services included employee discount programs, childcare information, money orders, postage stamps, check cashing, and bus passes.
 The Walt Disney Company realizes that taking care of their employee’s needs keep them motivated, on the job and loyal to the company.
+For David Rowland, Head of Marketing at Engage EHS, ensuring a healthy and safe environment is the responsibility of everyone in an organisation.
+This may seem tough, but the payoffs are huge: increased productivity of workers, increased bottom line, and greater consumer confidence.

 STEP 2: REWARD AND RECOGNITION